Murder of Marion Crofts: Renewed investigation

 By September 1999, the technique of forensic analysis had advanced sufficiently to enable law enforcement to obtain a complete DNA profile of Crofts' murderer from the physical evidence investigators had retained and preserved upon microscope slides.
 This profile was obtained using the new low copy number (LCN) testing technique, and Hampshire Police launched Operation Vortex in a renewed effort to locate Crofts' murderer.
 Fresh public appeals to identify the perpetrator were launched, and over 3,300 individuals originally questioned in 1981 and 1982 were revisited, re-questioned and—in instances where the individual was unable to prove he had not been in Hampshire on the date of the murder—DNA swabs taken for comparison with the sample from the perpetrator.
 (Note: The renewed police effort to identify Crofts' murderer via comparing suspects' DNA samples to the DNA profile obtained from the crime scene saw approximately 580 mouth swabs taken from individuals then living as far afield as Australia.)
 The case was also featured on BBC One's Crimewatch UK in February 2000, and a psychological profile of the perpetrator was also released to the public.
 This profile described the perpetrator as being prone to violence in his everyday life and incapable of understanding the true concept of remorse.
-The profile also indicated a high likelihood the perpetrator would have committed other violent offenses as serious as Crofts' murderer before and after the crime.
+The profile also indicated a high likelihood the perpetrator would have committed other violent offences as serious as Crofts' murderer before and after the crime.